-- 14. The Exposure Draft proposes requiring the following disclosures: - (a) The balance sheet amount of virtual currencies held by the entity on its own behalf. - (b) The balance sheet amount of virtual currencies held by the virtual currency dealer held on behalf of its customers. - (c) For virtual currencies held by the entity on its own behalf, showing separately those with an active market and those without an active market, the quantity and amount of each type of virtual currency.
+- 18. The Standard requires the following disclosures: - (a) The balance sheet amount of virtual currencies held by the entity on its own behalf. - (b) The balance sheet amount of virtual currencies held by the virtual currency dealer held on behalf of its customers. - (c) For virtual currencies held by the entity on its own behalf, showing separately those with an active market and those without an active market, the quantity and amount of each type of virtual currency.
 Virtual currencies with immaterial balance sheet amounts can be aggregated.